 Simple English definitions for legal terms

-Read a random definition: locked in
+Read a random definition: out-of-court settlement

 Common recovery was a complicated legal process used to transfer land ownership from one person to another.
 It involved a person suing the actual owner of the land and falsely claiming to own it themselves.
 The owner would then claim to have acquired the land from someone else who would also falsely claim to have warranted the title.
 This would result in the person suing being granted ownership of the land, while the original owner would receive a judgment against the person they claimed to have acquired the land from.
 Common recoveries were abolished in the 19th century and were originally created to avoid restrictions on land conveyance.